swelljoe/dexex/README.md

 =======================

 This is a fork of [Dexed](https://github.com/google/music-synthesizer-for-android) for experimentation with FM synthesis features that are out of scope for Dexed.
+It tracks upstream Dexed, as much as possible and for as long as possible, but seems likely to diverge in notable ways as new features are added.

 Dexed is a multi-platform, multi format plugin synth that is closely modeled on the Yamaha DX7.
 Under the hood it uses [music-synthesizer-for-android](https://github.com/google/music-synthesizer-for-android)